mjkim89/Practice/README.md

 # Practice

-This will hold the MArvel superhero code.
+This will hold the Marvel superhero code.